 Aside from your fellow passengers and guides, you’ll spend more time with the yacht crew than anyone else on your trip.
 That makes the quality of your crew absolutely essential.
 Fortunately, this is easy to find out—look up reviews from actual guests who have used the yacht provider you’re looking to try.
 You’ll hear plenty of positive words about great crews, and if the crew is less than satisfactory you’ll certainly hear about that, too.

 Galapagos excursions aren’t about riding in the utmost opulence and luxury on a world-class super yacht.
 However, you do want to be comfortable as you travel to and from landing sites, relax at the end of a long and thrilling day, and sleep comfortably in order to do it all again the next day.
-That’s why it’s so important to choose a company that will provide a quality yacht experience that will enhance your adventure, rather than detract from it.
+That’s why it’s so important to choose a company that will provide a quality Galapagos Islands cruise experience that will enhance your adventure, rather than detract from it.